Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 David Barnard:

 You actually hired one of your users, right?
-And she now does videos just for Opal?
+She now does videos just for Opal?

 Kenneth Schlenker:

 Yeah, yeah, absolutely.
-We actually hired many of our users in our team, but this particular one, we are accelerating our organic growth in many different ways.
-And one of the ways we do that is we found this person who was mentioning Opal in a video on TikTok and thought she was great.
-And so basically we hired her and she's part of the team and she's basically building a educational media for us.
+We actually hired many of our users in our team.
+But this particular one, we are accelerating organic growth in many different ways.
+One of the ways we do that is we found this person who was mentioning Opal in a video on TikTok, and thought she was great.
+Basically, we hired her.
+She's part of a team.
+She's basically building an educational media for us.
 Her name is Olivia.
-And so the channels are called Olivia Unplugged and basically she's educating people about topics around screen time and focus, but it can go all the way from how to make friends because people don't know yet to how to make friends anymore offline to how to build a bedtime routine and all of these kind of different topics.
-And she does this such an amazing way.
-And it's not an Opal brand account.
+The channel's called Olivia Unplugged.

 David Barnard: